tech304/tech304.io/conduct/index.md

     <li>Be considerate, kind, constructive, and helpful.</li>
     <li>Avoid demeaning, discriminatory, harassing, hateful, or physically threatening behavior, speech, and imagery.</li>
     <li>If you’re not sure, ask someone instead of assuming.
 No, really.
 Just ask the administrators.
 We’d rather hear from you than hear about something you said or did after the fact, and we are here to help.</li>
     <li>Don’t be a bystander.
-Role model respectful behaviour, but also help to address disrespect when you see it.</li>
+Role model respectful behavior, but also help to address disrespect when you see it.</li>
   </ul>

   <h2>Resolve peacefully</h2>